mjl-/ding/README.txt

 # License

 Ding is released under an MIT license.
-See LICENSE..
+See LICENSE.

 # FAQ